List of Subjects

 Advanced Level

 At Advanced Level, Pure Mathematics is comprehensive and rigorous.
 Topics covered include Algebra and Trigonometry, Surds, Binomial Expansion, Differentiation and Integration, Matrices, Transformations, Permutations and Combinations, and Probability.
 Other topics explored are Differential Equations and further applications of Calculus, Vectors, Complex Numbers, Numerical Methods, and mathematical proofs.
-Students also study three-dimensional coordinate systems and solar coordinates, leading to a broader understanding of advanced Graphs, Functions, and mathematical structures.
+Students also study three-dimensional coordinate systems and polar coordinates, leading to a broader understanding of advanced Graphs, Functions, and mathematical structures.

 Intermediate Level